Antler Harvesting: Techniques and Controversies

 © Reproduction of this material for the purposes of commercial distribution is prohibited by copyright law

 As a surgical procedure, antler removal is as challenging as sawing through firewood.
 The stag is suitably restrained and fitted with a tourniquet, a likely plane of separation is sighted, and with a sharp saw the animal is separated from its antler.
-How has this rather simple process become one of the most controversial procedures in agricultural veterinary medicine?
+How has this rather simple process become such a controversial procedure in agricultural veterinary medicine?

 Firstly there is the surgery itself, which is not much more involved than the description provided above and is similar in many ways to dehorning cattle.
 Most Canadian provincial Veterinary Acts allow the dehorning of cattle by the owner or caretaker of the cattle, but do not mention the removal of soft growing antler from cervids.
 This process, often referred to as "velveting" because the removal is done in the velvet stage of antler growth, is defined by default in most legislated Veterinary Acts as surgery.
 It is therefore technically illegal for anyone except a veterinarian to de-antler an animal.